 Air Compliance Information

 The Air Compliance Program uses all compliance tools and resources available to improve air quality by ensuring that air pollution sources are in compliance with state and federal air pollution laws, rules, and permits.
 Voluntary compliance and pollution prevention are used when working with the regulated community.
 This section determines compliance of regulated sources of air emissions by inspecting, monitoring, testing, and reviewing records.
-Compliance program also responds to complaints, provide compliance assistance to sources and provide input on permits and rules, in addition to reviewing and approving stack tests.
+The Air Compliance Program also responds to complaints, provide compliance assistance to sources and provide input on permits and rules, in addition to reviewing and approving stack tests.

 For air emergencies or information don't hesitate to contact:

-Transfer of Ownership - If a change in ownership or operational control of a permitted facility takes place, this can be accommodated by the department by means of an administrative revision under 40 CFR 71.7(d), adopted by reference in 18 AAC 50.040.
+Transfer of Ownership ‐ If a change in ownership or operational control of a permitted facility takes place, this can be accommodated by the department by means of an administrative revision under 40 CFR 71.7(d), adopted by reference in 18 AAC 50.040.
 The new owner must complete an affidavit assuring the department that he has assumed liability for safely operating the facility in accordance with the State of Alaska regulations and statutes.
 A facility may not be operated by the new owners unless and until the department has approved the transfer of ownership.
-Use the to advise the Department that a transfer of ownership has taken place.
+Use the from below o advise the Department that a transfer of ownership has taken place.